 A body mass index (BMI), which is a measure of body fat based on weight and height, can determine if someone is overweight according to medical standards.
 However, a simple way to assess body fat is to measure the circumference around the waist.
 Generally, a woman’s waist should not measure more than 35 inches and a man’s waist should not measure more than 40 inches.

-A doctor can perform an accurate BMI and determine if it poses a higher risk for heart disease or other health problems.
+A doctor can perform an accurate BMI and determine if it poses a higher risk for cardiovascular disease or other health problems.
 If so, the doctor can recommend a target weight and give diet and exercise guidelines to lose pounds in a safe and healthy manner.

 See a health care provider before starting a considerable weight loss program.